trolund/mbse-drone-collaboration-simulation/README.md

 This project have been done as a part of the course 02223 - Model-Based Systems Engineering at DTU in the Fall of 2022

+A video of the running simulator can be found [here.](https://youtu.be/Zj8hlKBSeCk)

 ## Running the simulator